 In Australia, university scholarships are offered by University of Queensland BEL India scholarships and Sydney Achievers International scholarship.
 Scholarships offered by the New Zealand government is the New Zealand International Doctoral Scholarships.
 Some New Zealand University Scholarships include UC International First year Scholarships and University of Otago International Research Master Scholarships.

 Be sure to research and prepare well in advance to avail the best of scholarships for your higher education.
 Students can apply for the scholarships after procuring detailed information on eligibility from individual websites.
-Also use Fxkart for the best foreign exchange rates in wire transfer and save big on your education abroad.
+Also use Fxkart for the best foreign exchange rates in wire transfer and save big on your education remittance.